westpa/user_submitted_scripts/LSF_submit_script/README.rst

 Overview
 --------

-The bash script (run.lsf.all) was written by Tanner and Vipin Sachdeva (Roivant Sciences).
+The bash script (run.lsf.all) was written by Tanner Wilkerson and Vipin Sachdeva.
 This is a sample script used to submit WESTPA jobs to a LSF queuing system.